-I practice as an independent financial advisor, and specifically as a fee-only advisor, which means I cannot receive commissions from the sale of insurance or investment products.
-Some independent financial advisors can collect fees and commissions, and will refer to themselves as "fee-based".
+An independent financial advisor, specifically as a fee-only advisor, cannot receive commissions from the sale of insurance or investment products.
+Some independent financial advisors can collect fees and commissions, and refer to themselves as "fee-based".
 Does either compensation model truly deliver unbiased advice?
-I'll be the first to tell you the answer is no.
+The answer is no.

 Every compensation model in the financial services industry has some inherent flaw.
 Let’s look at how you pay an independent financial advisor, either fee-only or fee-based, and see if that may affect the advice they give.

 First of all, what does fee-only mean?
 It means your independent financial advisor can only receive compensation directly from you for services delivered.
 They represent you.
 They can charge this fee as a flat fee for a project such as preparing a financial plan, an hourly rate, a percentage of assets they manage on your behalf, or as an annual or quarterly retainer fee.

 The most common fee-only model is that of an advisor who charges a percentage of assets they manage.
 Let’s look at two examples where this could cause a potential conflict of interest.

 Should you pay off your mortgage?
 If you withdraw funds from an account your advisor manages to pay off your mortgage, they will make less.
 Despite this, a good independent financial advisor will do a thorough analysis, and if it is in your best interest based on your income, assets, tax-rates, and goals, they will recommend you liquidate investments to pay off your mortgage, regardless of how they are compensated.